theshadow/rabbleandrouser/README.md

 Install vagrant and then while in the directory of this project execute `vagrant up` this will spin up the machine after a wait.
 You'll need to set up your host file to access it which should be on the IP address 192.168.53.18.

+Once the machine is running you'll ineed to install dependencies so execute `vagrant ssh` and then change to the `/var/www/` directory.
+While there you'll need to execute `composer install` and let it churn.
+Once it's done you should be ready to go.